 The levels of cortisol in the body shouldn’t be too low nor should they be too high, it’s when the levels are outside accepted levels the may kick in.

-Cortisol plays an important part when the body is stressed, cortisol manages stress in the body by shutting down important functions such as the reproduction and immune system, this assists our bodies to direct our energy and cope with stressful situations.
+Cortisol plays an important part when the body is stressed, managing stress in the body by shutting down functions such as the reproduction and immune system; this assists our bodies to direct our energy and cope with stressful situations.

-So far all is good, your body is coping with the stressful situation, your blood pressure will have risen and should reduce once the stressful situation is resolved and you are relaxed and in control.
+So far so good, the body is coping with the stressful situation; blood pressure will have risen and should reduce once the stressful situation is resolved and you are relaxed and in control.

 However, should stress levels continue, even at a lower level day in day, cortisol can start to cause many problems, some of which are:

 - Cortisol causes ‘Gluconeogenesis‘, which is responsible for making glucose in your liver.

 - Cortisol can stop insulin from getting into the cells in your body, this results in glucose remaining in the blood stream, not good.

 - Cortisol can also shut down parts of the immune system which can leave your body open to infection.